softwaremill/ox/README.md

 ### Closed channels (done / error)

-If any of the channels is (or becomes) in an error state, `select` returns with that error.
-If all channels are done, by default `select` returns with a `Done` as well.
+If any of the channels is, or becomes, closed (in an error state / done), `select` returns with that error / done state.

-However, a variant of the receive clause, namely `source.receiveOrDoneClause`, will cause a `Done` to be returned from the select, if that source is done (instead of waiting for another clause to become satisfied).

-It is possible to inspect which channel is in a closed state by using the `.isDone`, `.isError` and `.isClosed` methods (plus detailed variants).
+It is possible to inspect which channel is in a closed state by using the `.isClosedForSend` and `.isClosedForReceive` methods (plus detailed variants).

 ### Default clauses